openlegend/core-rules/core/SRD.md

 -   **Power Level 3** - The target drops an object they are holding in a space of your choosing within 15' of the target.

 -   **Power Level 6** - As an alternative to moving the item, you can choose to assume control of it.
 If you do, you are now the wielder.
-For the wielder to regain control, they can react with a Disarmed bane of their own to counter the effect or make an attribute roll (typically Might) with a Challenge Rating equal to 10 + 2 x the attribute score you used to disarm the item.
+For the wielder to regain control, they can react with a *disarmed* bane of their own to counter the effect or make an attribute roll (typically Might) with a Challenge Rating equal to 10 + 2 x the attribute score you used to disarm the item.

 ## Dominated